datamaker/meteor-naver-connect/README.md

 #meteor-naver-connect

-## naver Connect package to connect naver users to existing users.
+## Naver Connect package to connect naver users to existing users.

 ### Why use this package?